Extracting the V matrix for MLMs

 2. More automated way:

-After some Googling, I found this which shows how to make a more general function to construct that $V$ matrix.
+After some Googling, I found this which shows how to make a more general function to construct that matrix.
 I just put this into a function which will make it easier to call and should work with more complicated RE specifications:

 getV <- function(x){